itsjamiefhill/infra-ds923p-devops/README.md

 - 32GB RAM installed and recognized by the system
 - 4x4TB HDDs configured in RAID10
 - Container Manager package installed
-- Nomad installed and running
+- Nomad installed, configured with SSL, and running
 - SSH enabled with key-based authentication
 - Proper firewall configuration
 - Directory structure created in /volume1/nomad/